 Bookimed offers free expert assistance.
 A personal medical coordinator supports you before, during, and after your treatment, solving any issues.
 You're never alone on your Neurology treatment journey.

-Professor Ralf Buhl is a leading neurosurgeon specializing in complex brain and spinal conditions, with over 20+ years of experience at Medical Center in Solingen.
+Professor Ralf Buhl is a leading neurosurgeon specializing in complex brain and spinal conditions, with over 28 years of experience of experience at Medical Center in Solingen.

 Professor Dihne pioneered nervous system regeneration techniques at Academic Hospital Solingen, winning the Christian and Claudia Hempel Foundation Research Award.